draliceviolett/Scriptor-Jekyll-Theme/_posts/2024/2024-07-04-blog-tour-eye-of-the-beholder.md

 A more positive development for Maddy is a promising romantic relationship with Angela's business partner, Scott.
 However, this ends in tragedy not long after she gets back home to London.

 Events take an even stranger turn some months later, when Maddy spots a man who looks so uncannily like Scott, she can't get him out of her mind.
-The pair end up dating, but Finn's supposedly dead doppelganger makes for a spectral third wheel.
+The pair end up dating, but Connor's supposedly dead doppelganger makes for a spectral third wheel.

 <cite>Eye of the Beholder</cite> totally gripped me, so much so that I stayed up well past my bedtime to finish the last few dozen pages.
 There were just so many things that captured my attention and held my interest.